 If you're running from the monster, expect to trip or fall down at least twice, more if you are of the female persuasion.
 Also note that, despite the fact that you are running and the monster is shambling along like the fat kid in your third grade class, it's still fast enough to catch up with you.

 If the monster is a lunatic wearing a mask, he is also poor.
-Killers who are good-looking and can afford excellent lawyers don't need masks.
+Good-looking killers who can afford excellent lawyers don't need masks.
 That's not the case with Leatherface, Jason Voorhees, and Michael Myers; look at the dumps where they spent their free time.
 So if you are running from someone in a mask, you may be able to save your skin by bribing him.

 If your companions suddenly begin to exhibit uncharacteristic behavior such as hissing, fascination for blood, glowing eyes, increasing hairiness, and so on, get away from them as fast as possible.
 If you have silver bullets (see above), kill them immediately.